nickbrandt/GitLab/doc/user/incident_management/index.md

 ### Recovery Alerts

-GitLab can automatically close Issues that have been automatically created when we receive notification that the alert is resolved.
+GitLab can automatically close issues that have been automatically created when you receive notification that the alert is resolved.

 Documentation [coming soon](https://gitlab.com/gitlab-org/gitlab/issues/30832).